Gury8/Mad-Studio/README.md

 # Mad-Studio

 This application is a set of utilities to help you to develop for your Atari 8-bit home computer (from 400/800 to XL and XE range of these computers).
 You can draw in supported text and graphics modes, create new and edit existing character sets, working with player/missile graphics (sprites) and even create your own display lists.
-Also, the program automatically creates source code listing for you for any supported languages.
+Also, the program automatically creates source code listings for supported languages.

 # Development